-Salmon contains a noteworthy level of almost all of the B Vitamins including Vitamin B3, B6, and B12.
-These B Vitamins can reduce inflammation and improve the function of a dogs brain and nerves.
+Salmon contains a noteworthy level of almost all of the B Vitamins, including Vitamin B3, B6, and B12.
+These B Vitamins can reduce inflammation and improve the function of a dog’s brain and nerves.

 Salmon Vs. Salmon Meal

-To many dog owners, meat meal or fish meal is an offputting ingredient.
-However, it should not be.
-Fish Meal merely is fish that has undergone a process to remove the majority of its moisture.
-Most fish ingredients contain up to 80% moisture so once this is removed, a very nutrient dense ingredient is left behind.
+Fish Meal is merely fish that has undergone a process to remove the majority of its moisture (also known as water).
+Most fish ingredients contain up to 80% moisture, so once this moisture is removed, a very nutrient-dense ingredient is left behind.

 Therefore if a Fish Meal is the first listed ingredient on a dog food recipe, you can be sure there is a significant portion of the fish present.

 Salmon Vs. Other Fish

-Most fish ingredients provide very similar nutrition which makes them hard to compare.
+Most fish ingredients provide very similar nutrition, which makes them hard to compare.

 Omega Fatty Acids

-This lack of fish oils is unfortunate and may mean that you should look towards whole fish ingredients if you wish to maximize the Omega Fatty Acid content of a formula.
+This lack of fish oils is unfortunate and may mean that you have to look towards whole fish ingredients if you wish to maximize the Omega Fatty Acid levels of a formula.

 Low Mercury Content